zetalex/DPB2_App/README.md

 The chart starts from channel 7 as the previous channels are from the AMS CTRL SYSMON block and display repeated information from the PL.

 The information obtained is displayed in ADC code in the *_raw* file and has to be scaled with the value obtained in the *_scale* file.
 In the case of temperature, an offset from the *_offset* file must also be applied.
-Every file is a virtual file generated by sysfs file system.
+Every file is a virtual file generated by the *sysfs* file system.

 The expressions used to convert the values read to the corresponding magnitude are shown below.